dna-seq/just-dna-seq/docs/source/filters.rst

 **>=** - if the item is greater or equal to the value in the following box At the end of the line, a small "x" allows to delete the whole rule by clicking on it.

-If you click **+** once again, another rule is added, and between them the operator **and** is displayed by default, meaning that to satisfy the filter, both rules should apply.
+If you click **+** once again, another rule is added, and between them the **and** operator is displayed by default, meaning that to satisfy the filter, both rules should apply.
 You can change it to **or** by clicking on it, so that to satisfy the filter, one of rules being true may be enough.
 Clicking **or** once again turns it to **and** again.

 You can add as many rules as you wish, and the operators **and** / **or** between them will follow the general priority logic of boolean operations, i.e. **and** has the priority over **or**, as in any program code.

-To change the priority and build more complex logical rules, you can click **(** which makes a separate set of rules (in parentheses), which have higher priority, as in mathematical operations.
+To change the priority and build more complex logical rules, you can click **(** making a separate set of rules (in parentheses), which have higher priority, as in mathematical operations.
 Note than the **and** / **or** operator which appears before the parentheses depends of the previous operator selected, i.e. if it was **or**, the next one will also be **or**, and vice versa.
 You can always change the operators by clicking on them.

 Within the parentheses, you can create any number of rules, and there are separate **+** and **(** buttons to add new rules and nested parentheses inside the parentheses.
 Also in the upper left corner a separate **NOT** switch appears if you hover the mouse over it.